-A wedding with lots of family photographs took place at the house on Lake Avenue in Manchester.
+A wedding with many family photographs took place at the house on Lake Avenue in Manchester.
 The couple soon moved into a rented house at 35 Front Street.

 Within a year after the marriage, Jeremiah opened up the J. J. Hayes Novelty Store at 80 Front Street.
-After Andrea’s birth, Jeremiah gave up the Novelty store and began work as a salesman for a candle company.
+After Andrea’s birth, Jeremiah gave up the Novelty store and began working as a candle company salesman.
 The store served the residents of the area for close to 10 years.
 It sat at the intersection of Front Street and Goffstown Road, now one of the main interchanges for Interstate 293.

 The children of Jeremiah J Hayes and Margaret Mary Sheehan are:

-In 1924, Jeremiah and Margaret moved to Woonsocket, RI and moved in with Margaret’s widowed step mother, Ellen Sheehan at the house at 239 Summer Street.
+In 1924, Jeremiah and Margaret moved to Woonsocket, RI, with Margaret’s widowed stepmother, Ellen Sheehan, at 239 Summer Street.

 Margaret Sheehan died at Woonsocket Hospital on May 11, 1969.
 Her cause of death is listed as Uremia.
-She was also suffering from Parkinson’s disease and Arteriosclerotic Heart Disease.
+She also had Parkinson’s disease and Arteriosclerotic Heart Disease.
 Just a month earlier, she had fractured her left hip after a fall in the bathroom of her home.
-She had been recuperating at the hospice at St. Antoine in North Smithfield when complications apparently developed.
-She is buried at St. Charles Cemetery in Blackstone, Massachusetts with her husband.
+She had recuperated at the hospice at St. Antoine in North Smithfield when complications developed.
+She is buried with her husband at St. Charles Cemetery in Blackstone, Massachusetts.
 She lived to age 78.

 1 1892 New York State Census, Brooklyn, NY.
-Page 19, 12th Ward, Election District 16.2 Death Certificate for Daniel Sheehan, Manchester, NH3 Obituary Cliipping; Unknown newspaper4 1870 & 1880 United States Census5 Talking about Naval History.
-By John B. Hattendorf, Naval War College Press (U S )6 Based on info from the back of a picture7 Massachusetts Death Index
+Page 19, 12th Ward, Election District 16.2 Death Certificate for Daniel Sheehan, Manchester, NH3 Obituary Clipping; Unknown newspaper4 1870 & 1880 United States Census5 Talking about Naval History.
+By John B. Hattendorf, Naval War College Press (U S )6 Based on info from the back of a picture7 Massachusetts Death Index.